neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-create-apps-in-teams.md

 12. Select the **Browse gallery** under **LeftContainer** in the treeview.

 13. Select **Items** on the formula bar and replace the value with formula below.
-This formula will filter the gadgets to show only the available gadgets
+This formula will filter the gadgets to show only the available gadgets.

     ```Filter(Gadgets, Availability <> [@Availability].'Picked up')```